NetApp/eseries-perf-analyzer/README.md

 Note that changes made to retention rates will invalidate data collected before the changes were made.

 ### Starting It Up
 It's pretty simple: run the start.sh script.
 This will begin the process of building, setting up, and running everything.
 When you want to stop it, run the stop.sh script.
 If you're trying to monitor the status of any of these tools, you can do so using standard Docker commands.
 To remove any current container instances, run the clean.sh script after stopping.
-By running the backup.sh script it will backup current dashboards into ** *&lt;install_dir&gt;*/ansible/dashboards/backup **

 Once everything is started, you have access to several pages to control and configure.